CharlesTheGreat77/reverse-phone-lookup/README.md

 Line 49: p.webkit.launch()
          - Can be changed to chromium or firefox instead of webkit.
          - Will update more sources for osint data later but usphonebook tends to do real well

+additionally, playwright on rpi devices must use a docker for playwright